deomsh/Fn11.g4b/README.txt

 Remark7: CHEAT by unlocking lines preceded by #LOCKED# to FIND max 16 char(s) in STRING directly with '\x7Fchar(s)'; for instance escape-backslash with char(s) behind, use: '\x7F\char(s)' or '\x7F\x5Cchar(s)' - BTW first '\x7F'-part is not searched

 Script is ready for use as sub-routine, just replace '!BAT' on first line for a label, for instance ':Fn11' (without qoutes)

+* Approach of steve6375 can be found on reboot.pro: http://reboot.pro/index.php?showtopic=22668#entry221888